Resentment In Recovery

 Next thing you know, he realizes his gambit has failed, and he flips the script again, begging me for forgiveness.
 And I did.

-I hate being around my family.
+I hate being around my family or other people.

 Sometimes the best thing you can do is draw boundaries and maintain space.
 In the process of doing this though, it’s important to analyze why exactly you feel such animosity towards family members.
 No matter what they did, it’s important to remember that the only person you have control over is yourself.
 Sometimes the process of overcoming resentment can be as simple as accepting that simple truth and practicing forgiveness.